 5. Msemen at a food stall

 Brussels has a sizable North African population, and you have to look no further than the bustling Gare du Midi market to see the proof.
 Follow the comforting smell of cooking oil and mint tea, and you'll find a popular stall serving Msemen, or stuffed Moroccan crepe.

 - The royal film museum, known as Cinematek, is one of the largest film archives in Europe.
 It shows a roster of classics and world cinema--for €3 a pop.

 - Cinema Nova

 - Another great art house movie theater also stocks a selection of uncommon brews--so you can kick back with a bottle of obscure beer and watch an even more obscure film. €5 for a film.

 - The "music cafe" bar is a live concert venue with an eclectic lineup.
 Most often there's no cover.
 The crowd is also mixed and lively.
 It's a great place to enjoy live music and meet people.

 - De Markten

-This "cultural center" has diverse program of concerts and theater performances, as well as children-friendly shows.
+- This "cultural center" has a diverse program of concerts and theater performances, as well as children-friendly shows.
 There's also a cafe with a good, affordable selection of food.